Manta (SeaWorld Orlando): Reception

-Manta has been lauded by the mainstream media and industry press since its debut in May 2009.
-Busch Entertainment Corporation, SeaWorld Orlando's parent company, credited Manta with improving park attendance.
-In July 2009, ThemeParkInsider.com named Manta "best new attraction".
+Manta was received well after its debut May 2009.
+Busch Entertainment Corporation, SeaWorld Orlando's parent company at the time, credited Manta with improving park attendance.
+In July 2009, Theme Park Insider named Manta the best new attraction of 2009.
 In September 2009, Manta placed third in Amusement Today magazine's poll for the Best New Ride of 2009.
+It has ranked several times in Amusement Today's top 50 steel roller coaster list as well, peaking at 33 in 2010.